 Most athletes do not have unlimited time to train.
 Consequently, when I begin training cyclists, I’m not focused on improving one component of riding, such as sprinting or climbing.
 Instead, I focus the training on raising the athlete’s overall fitness level.
 With hard training on a day-to-day and year-to-year basis, it’s my belief that athletes can accumulate a high volume of intensity that will prepare them for racing at the highest level of the sport.
 I also believe that no matter how competent a cyclist is at climbing, they can climb better with a higher level of fitness and conditioning.
 The finite details of improved sprinting or climbing need to come after conditioning is mostly developed over years of training.

-In working with road cyclists (as well as mountain bikers and masters athletes), the primary preparation phase typically runs December through March to get the athlete ready for the slate of spring races.
+In working with road cyclists (as well as mountain bikers and masters athletes), the primary preparation phase typically runs from December through March to get the athlete ready for the slate of spring races.
 A secondary prep phase from May through July leads up to mid- to late-summer racing.
-By that point the athlete can race as late into the season as their form/fitness allows.
+By that point, the athlete can race as late into the season as their form/fitness allows.
 Naturally, any plan for a season of training must accommodate many contingencies.
 There isn’t an obvious path, and plenty of decisions need to be made along the way.

 Key Principles of Block Training